-Figure 1: Histograms of rating by rubric
+Figure 5: Histogram of rating by rubric across rater

-Expanding upon the EDA in the Data section, we see from Figure 1 that the distribution by rubrics is not indistinguishable from other rubrics.
+Expanding upon the EDA in the data section, we see from Figure 1 that the distribution by rubrics is not indistinguishable from other rubrics.
 Critique Design is the only rubric category whose distribution is not roughly normal, with the most artifacts receiving a rating of 1 and a decreasing number of students in the higher categories.
 As a result, it has the lowest overall mean.
-Also, Select Method is the only category where no artifact receives a rating of 4; the remaining categories have at least one artifact that received a rating of 4 and have means that are roughly centered between 2 and 3 as shown in Table 1.
+Also, Select Method is the only category where no artifact receiving a rating of 4; the remainder of the categories have at least one artifact that received a rating of 4 and have means that are roughly centered between 2 and 3 as shown in Table 1.